Board of Directors

 Stephen Lewis ~ Secretary

-Steve received his Bachelor of Arts from California State University-Sacramento with a double major in Theatre (Acting/Directing & Design/Lighting/Tech -1972).
+Steve received his Bachelor of Arts from California State University-Sacramento (CSUS) with a double major in Theatre (Acting/Directing & Design/Lighting/Tech -1972).
 He worked on a Masters in scenic design at the University of Nebraska at Lincoln but switched and graduated with an MBA from UN-L in 1984.
 At the College of Business Administration he was a teaching assistant and awarded two fellowships.
 He spent 14 years as a broadcast professional and 14 years in not-for-profit management, education and development including, responsibility for a seven state area for American Red Cross.
 Steve is currently the President of the Kearney Concert Association and Treasurer of the Zion Lutheran School Foundation.
-Steve has over 110 theater production program credits.
-Born in Kearney he has lived in California, Hawaii, Missouri, Texas and 4 years in Japan, but upon reaching 51 he chose to return to and retire early in his hometown of Kearney.
+Steve has over 110 theater production program credits, including helping with the designs of the theater renovations at CSUS and Fair Oaks Playhouse in Sacramento and in 1975 and 76 he was set/light designer and stage manager for the Miss Nebraska Pageant where he took the pageant from the nation’s worst produced show to the top ten and then top five shows in the nation.
+Born in Kearney he has lived in California, Hawaii, Missouri, Texas and 4 years in Japan, but upon reaching 51 he chose to retire early and return to his hometown of Kearney and become a professional volunteer.

 Mary graduated from Kearney State College, now the University of Nebraska at Kearney, with a Bachelor of Arts in Education.
 She taught second grade in Lincoln and Kearney, and has been a professional storyteller for the past 14 years.
-She currently serves on the Nebraska Humanities Council, Good Samaritan Hospital Foundation Board, Kearney Area Storytelling Festival Board, University of Nebraska Foundation Grants Committee, and now Crane River Theater’s Board of Directors.
-Mary is also a Hospice volunteer.
+She currently serves on the Humanities Nebraska Council, Good Samaritan Hospital Foundation Board, Museum of Nebraska Art Board, Kearney Area Storytelling Festival Board, University of Nebraska Foundation Grants Committee and a member of Women Investing in Nebraska.
 In previous years she has served as President of PEO, Kearney Area Women’s Club, Kearney Literacy Council, Serendipity and a member of the Minden Opera House Board.
+Mary is the proud mother of two children and six wonderful grandchildren with her husband Tom.

 Trish joins the Crane River Theater Board with experience in preschool, elementary, college and public education programs.
 Retired from her work as a Professional Development Coordinator at Educational Service Unit 10, she previously taught in the College of Education at the University of Nebraska at Kearney where she also held various administrative positions.
 Her prior teaching experience includes preschool, special education and elementary classrooms in Lincoln, Nebraska and Woodland Park, Colorado.
 Trish received her B.A. in Education from the University of Nebraska-Lincoln and her M.S. in Counseling from Kearney State College.
 Most recently, she was on the Board of Directors of R.E.S.P.E.C.T., an Omaha-based educational theater troupe, and conducted educational training on social issues and bullying prevention across the state of Nebraska.
 She is actively involved with Kiwanis, the Kearney Area Children’s Museum, Royal Family Kids Camp and Friends of Pumpkin Patch Child Care Center.
 Born and raised in Lincoln, NE, Trish, her husband, Bill and family moved to Kearney in 1983 after previously living in Holdrege, NE and Woodland Park, CO.

-Clayton Moyer, director of choirs at Kearney High School, is currently in his eleventh year of teaching choral music.
-At Kearney High School, he directs six choral ensembles, including the Kearney High School Chorale, Varsity Women’s Chorus, Concert Choir, Girls’ Glee and two competitive show choirs: KHS Pops Choir and the Sapphire and Gold Singers.
+Clayton is currently the director of choirs at Kearney High School where he directs six choral ensembles, including the Kearney High School Chorale, Varsity Women’s Chorus, Concert Choir, Girls’ Glee and two competitive show choirs: KHS Pops Choir and the Sapphire and Gold Singers.
 Clayton has had the opportunity to travel abroad with many choirs, including a recent trip to Spain where they performed in Toledo, Madrid, and Barcelona.
-He is frequently asked to serve as clinician and judge for music festivals around the state.
-He also serves as the music director for the KHS musical theater program.
-Direction credits include Little Women, All Shook Up, The Wizard of Oz, Les Miserables, and Joseph and the Amazing Technicolor Dreamcoat.
-Clayton has served as director of musical activities as the First Church of the Nazarene in Kearney and First Congregational Church in Ogallala, NE.
-He is a member of the American Choral Director’s Association, Nebraska Choral Director’s Association, National Association for Music Education and current board member for the Kearney Concert Association.
+He is frequently asked to serve as a clinician and judge for music festivals around the state.
+He also serves as the music director for the KHS musical theater program and Crane River Theater’s outdoor summer productions.
+He is a member of the American Choral Director’s Association, Nebraska Choral Director’s Association, National Association for Music Education and president elect of the Kearney Concert Association.